Median household income, in 2021 dollars, broken down by type of household. Half of incomes are below the median and half are above.

-In 2013-17, the overall median household income in Essex County was $73,500.
-Median incomes were lowest among households with children headed by single females, at $29,800, followed by single-parent households headed by males, $46,100.
-Married-couple households without children had a median income of $102,200, while married couples with children had the highest median income at $122,600.
-After inflation, these median income increased since 2000 for married-couple households, while median income fell for single-parent households (8% for those headed by women and 2% for those headed by men).
+In 2017-21, the overall median household income in Essex County was $82,900.
+Median incomes were lowest among households with children headed by single females, at $37,400, followed by single-parent households headed by males, $58,300.
+Married-couple households without children had a median income of $122,600, while married couples with children had the highest median income at $152,000.
+After inflation, these median incomes increased since 2000 for all households, but median income for single-parent households headed by females increased only slightly (2%).

 Essex County's incomes were similar to the state across household types.
-Single-parent households headed by men made slightly more at the state level ($49,000), as did married-couple households with children ($124,400).
 Compared to the nation, Essex County had higher median incomes across all household types, but the difference was greater for married couple households than for single-parent households.
-Among Essex County cities, single-parent households headed by women had the highest median income in Methuen ($32,500) and the lowest in Haverhill ($22,100).
+Among Essex County cities with statistically reliable results, single-parent households headed by women had the lowest median income in Haverhill ($31,700).